 YMCA sports are based on the concept that fair play is the very essence of competition.
 Everybody should have an equal opportunity to compete and a fair chance to win.
 This fundamental virtue is a special inherent attribute of sport.
 Fair play implies respect for oneself, one’s opponent and others involved in conducting the competition.
 Players, coaches, officials and spectators share a responsibility for fair play.
 Fair play sets the game above the prize.

 Y Sports programs provide an excellent means of developing a predisposition to play fairly.
 As this virtue develops, it can influence behavior in everyday life.

 Every great person starts somewhere.
-Y Sports Clinics aspire to be that place.
+Community Sports Leagues aspire to be that place.
 Our focus is helping young children learn about themselves, their surroundings, their skills and the opportunities that sport and friendship bring.
 Each class will have time dedicated to life, sport, and motor skill development as well as friendship and character building.